Meyer (family of bronze casters): Gerhardt (II)

 Gerhard (II), also known as Gert, died in 1655.
 A permanent activity in Stockholm started with him, a son of Johann (I).
 Born in Riga and at his father's death in 1610 still underaged, he got his formation by his master (and possibly stepfather) Medardus Gessus.
 In 1621 Riga was conquered by the Swedes and in 1623 Gessus was appointed head of the Royal cannon foundry in the Swedish capital.
 Gerhardt is mentioned amongst Gessus’ assistants in the same year.
 He later became the leading bronze caster to the Swedish Crown.
 The challenging industry of bronze cannons (in 17th century Swedish called "Stycke") was one of the key military tasks at the time.
-Meyer established well in his new homeland, in 1635 he married Maria von der Linde, daughter of Erich Larsson von der Linde, one of the richest merchants in town.
+Meyer established well in his new homeland; in 1635 he married Maria von der Linde, daughter of Erich Larsson von der Linde, one of the richest merchants in town.
 Gerhardt (II) owned a house in the city and had his own seat in the German Church, Stockholm St. Gertrud's.
 He made proposals to Queen Christina to improve the founding industry.
 In 1641 he was appointed head of the Royal foundry by the Queen.
 On this occasion the old foundry in Brunkeberg near St. Klara church was rebuilt in order to provide the master with a modern workshop.
 Unlike his predecessors as founders of the King of Sweden, Gerhardt owned the foundry.
 Besides cannon-casting, bell-casting was an important source of income, particularly in times when there was little need for artillery.
 The king passed a decree to allow his cannon casters to cast bells.
 In 1655 Meyer was granted the permission to cast not only for the Crown but also for important aristocrats.
 He was rich enough to rebuild the foundry at his own expense after it was destroyed by fire.
 In 1647 he executed the bronze cast of a man wielding a whip for the pillory on Stortorget square, the so-called "Kopparmatte" after a model by the German “bilthacker” (wood sculptor) Jost Henne or Martin Redtmer.
 This was the first bronze statue ever cast in Sweden; today it is in the collection of the Stockholm Stadtsmuseet.
 Gerhardt (II) died in 1655.
-His wife Maria got permission to carry on with the workshop.
+His wife Maria obtained permission to carry on with the workshop.